NCAS-CMS/cf-python/docs/source/tutorial.rst

-The field construct may be rolled by specifying a dimension coordinate value that should be contained in the first element of the data for the corresponding axis, by specifying the corodinate value via the `~cf.Field.anchor` method if the field construct.
+The field construct may be rolled by specifying a dimension coordinate value that should be contained in the first element of the data for the corresponding axis, by specifying the coordinate value via the `~cf.Field.anchor` method if the field construct.

 .. code-block:: python